Design and the Built Environment

 The School of Design and the Built Environment leads in high-quality and globally significant research across the fields of digital and creative design, architecture and interior architecture, urban and regional planning and policy, construction and building information modelling, project management, geography and spatial analysis.
 Students conduct research that addresses high-impact societal needs, critical technologies, the transformation of industry and evidence-based policy.

-Curtin University Sustainability Policy (CUSP) Institute was established in January 2008, headed by Professor Peter Newman.
+Curtin University Sustainability Policy (CUSP) Institute was established in January 2008.
 The idea of “sustainability” in a wide range of human endeavour is a relatively new concept, but is rapidly becoming a key issue in public policy theory and practice.

 The Centre focuses on developing leading research that integrates BIM with other advanced concepts and technologies to improve the performance and productivity of building projects in the energy, mineral and construction industries worldwide.